MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 ---
-title: Use JavaScript in WebView2 (Run JavaScript from native code)
+title: Call web-side JavaScript code from native-side C++ code
 description: Learn how to use JavaScript in complex scenarios in WebView2 apps.
 author: MSEdgeTeam
 ms.author: msedgedevrel